 TFEE supports statewide financial capability and consumer credit building activities and programs.
 TFEE was created by the 82nd Texas Legislature under the authority of Chapter 393 of the Texas Finance Code.
 The program became effective on January 1, 2012.
 The endowment is administered by the Finance Commission and is funded through the receipt of assessments on credit access businesses.
 The Finance Commission determines an amount of grant funds to award before the start of the selection process for each award cycle.
 Grant monies are distributed to selected organizations that promote and increase the financial capabilities of consumers.
 Non-profit organizations, governmental organizations, schools, and for-profit entities that provide K-12 financial education, adult financial education, and financial coaching are eligible to apply for grant funding.
 Eligibility is not open to financial service providers and entities regulated by the Finance Commission.
-Funds are awarded to grant recipients during a two-year cycle for an amount not to exceed \$45,000 for one-year or \$90,000 for two-year requests.
+Funds are awarded to grant recipients during a two-year cycle.

-TFEE grant requests for the fifth grant cycle (2022-23) aggregated over \$940,000 from 27 applicants.
-In October 2021, the Finance Commission awarded a total of \$409,000 in funds to 12 organizations that will deliver programs to improve the financial education and capability of Texans.
+TFEE grant requests for the fourth grant cycle (2020-21) aggregated over \$850,000.
+In March 2020, the Finance Commission awarded a total of \$300,000 in funds to ten organizations that will deliver programs to improve the financial education and capability of Texans.
 Grantees are required to submit semi-annual reports that demonstrate performance outcomes and financial information.
 Information from the grantees' semi-annual reports is summarized and highlighted in a biennial report which is presented to the Finance Commission.